Valuation

 Total Debt ÷ Total Shareholder Equity

-D/E ratio shows how much debt a company uses relative to its own equity.
+D/E shows how much debt a company uses relative to equity.
 A D/E of 1 means equal debt and equity.
-A D/E of 2 means twice as much debt as equity.

 How to interpret: Below 1 is generally healthy.
 Below 0.5 is conservative.
 Above 2 is highly leveraged.
-Banks naturally have high D/E (8-12x) — don't compare bank D/E with manufacturing companies.
+Banks naturally have high D/E — do not compare with manufacturing.

 Face Value